 Kratom Side Effects

 Like many other substances, kratom may cause side effects if you use it.
 Many of the side effects are mild to moderate, but some can be more severe.
 If you feel any of these side effects, then you should consult your doctor, stop using the substance, and consider medical detox.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 According to the NIDA, the most common side effects of using kratom include: